How does this medication work? What will it do for me?

 Breast-feeding: This medication should not be used by breast-feeding women unless the benefits outweigh the risks.
 If you are a breast-feeding mother and are taking doxycycline, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

-Children: The safety and effectiveness of using this medication have not been established for children less than 8 years of age.
+Children: The safety and effectiveness of using this medication have not been established for children under 8 years old.

 What other drugs could interact with this medication?